verial/gazbo/Building-and-flashing.md

 ## Building
 To build the firmware, just type "make".
 Make sure you have specified your gcc-arm-none-eabi binary (version 7 works, there is a version that does not!) location in the Makefile ("PREFIX = ...").

-The firmware will also build (and flash) very easily from platform.io, plaformio.ini file included.
-Simply open the folder in the IDE of choice (vscode or Atom), and press the 'PlatformIO:Build' or the 'PlatformIO:Upload' button (bottom left in vscode).
+The firmware will also build (and flash) very easily from platform.io, [see PlatformIO instructions](PlatformIO-building)

-(Note: if you have no buttons, use Debug/Add Configuration, and select 'PlatformIO Debugger'; seems to kick it into life).

 ## Flashing